 "Eventually, geneticists should be able to show if the transfer of DNA in either direction was mainly via males, females, or about equal in proportion, but it will need a lot more data before that becomes possible," Chris Stringer, a professor and research leader in human origins at the Natural History Museum in London, told BBC.

-Mating with Neanderthals was bad for our health
+7. Mating with Neanderthals was bad for our health.

 While the genetic diversity that came from these encounters may have ensured that the humans who left Africa survived to modern times, it came at a price.
-It turns out that many modern day genetic illnesses likely came from the Neanderthal side of the family.
+Many modern day genetic illnesses likely came from the Neanderthal side of the family.

 A study looking at pieces of the DNA in modern humans that trace back to Neanderthals shows this inheritance includes a higher risk of blood clots and strokes, depression, skin lesions, a propensity for nicotine addiction and even malnutrition due to imbalanced thiamine.

-"Ultimately, the researchers found that Neanderthal genetic variants were significantly linked to increased risk of 12 traits, including heart attack and artery thickening," states LiveScience.
+"Ultimately, the researchers found that Neanderthal genetic variants were significantly linked to increased risk of 12 traits, including heart attack and artery thickening," LiveScience reported in 2016.

 These traits are related to adaptations that would have been beneficial in prehistoric times when our bodies were regulated by circadian rhythms, a very different diet and the need for boosted immune systems.
 But in today's modern world, the once beneficial traits are now problematic.